 Warm Season Turf Maintenance

-King Green's lawn service programs aid in weed control and improve the color of your lawn, but there are additional maintenance practices that are the responsibility of the homeowner.
+King GREEN's lawn service programs help with weed control and improve your lawn’s color, but additional maintenance practices are the homeowner’s responsibility.
 These practices will greatly enhance the health, color, and density of the lawn.

 Bermuda Lawn Care

-• Scalping your Bermuda lawn helps eliminate grass and thatch that have accumulated from the previous years, thus enabling the lawn to 'green-up' more quickly.
-It is not necessary to mow on the lowest level of your mower, but the mower should be lowered at least one notch to remove dead/dormant grass.
+Scalping your Bermuda lawn helps eliminate grass and thatch that have accumulated over previous years, enabling the lawn to green up more quickly.
+It is not necessary to mow on the lowest setting, but the mower should be lowered at least one notch to remove dead or dormant grass.
 The ideal time to scalp a Bermuda lawn is mid-March to early April.
-Be sure to bag or catch the clippings on this initial mowing, as this will open the lawn to sunlight and enhance the lawn's ability to access water and nutrients more efficiently.
+Be sure to bag or catch the clippings on this initial mowing to open the lawn to sunlight and help it access water and nutrients more efficiently.

-• Aeration of Bermuda lawns should follow the scalping of the lawn, usually from April to late spring.
-This process also helps relieve soil compaction and breaks up thatch.
+Aeration should follow scalping, usually from April through late spring.
+This process helps relieve soil compaction and breaks up thatch.

-• Regular Mowing is recommended at 1 to 2 inches.
-Keep the mower blade sharp, mow consistently, following the 1/3 rule, as in never removing more than one-third of the grass blade on each mowing.
-In addition, changing the mowing pattern will improve growth and aesthetics.
+Regular mowing is recommended at a height of 1 to 2 inches.
+Keep the mower blade sharp and follow the one-third rule—never remove more than one-third of the grass blade during any single mowing.
+Changing your mowing pattern regularly can also improve turf growth and appearance.

-Even with adequate rainfall and irrigation, southern summers are generally hot and humid.
-Our lawns will show the effects.
-Under these conditions, consider raising the mower blade.
-Taller grass will aid in moisture retention, and somewhat shade the roots from the hot sun, thus reducing disease/fungus issues.
+Even with adequate rainfall or irrigation, Southern summers are hot and humid.
+Lawns will show the effects.
+Under these conditions, consider raising the mower height.
+Taller grass retains moisture better and shades the roots, helping reduce stress and fungal issues.

 Zoysia Lawn Care

-The above maintenance practices apply to Zoysia lawns with one notable exception:
+All of the above maintenance tips apply to Zoysia lawns, with one important exception:

-• Never scalp a Zoysia lawn.
-This grass type has a shallow root system, and grows slower than Bermuda.
-When injured, recovery will be much slower.
-Mow Zoysia regularly at one and a half to two inches.
+Never scalp a Zoysia lawn.
+This grass has a shallow root system and grows more slowly than Bermuda.
+When injured, recovery takes longer.
+Mow Zoysia regularly at a height of 1.5 to 2 inches.

-FINAL NOTE: Regardless of grass type, it is not necessary to bag or catch the clippings at each mowing as grass clippings are not a significant source of thatch accumulation.
-Thatch occurs primarily from disease or injury to the grass.
-Following the maintenance practices listed above in conjunction with the King GREEN lawn service program will keep your lawn healthy, thick, and green. -Tris Moore, King GREEN
+Regardless of grass type, it is not necessary to bag or catch the clippings at every mowing.
+Grass clippings are not a significant source of thatch.
+Thatch typically results from turf damage or disease.
+Following these maintenance practices, along with the King GREEN lawn service program, will help keep your lawn healthy, thick, and green.

 About the Author